DominikGolebiewski/dbt-macro-polo/README.md

 - Share novel solutions with the dbt community

-**IMPORTANT**
+**IMPORTANT!**

+Please note that this repository is very much a work in progress.
+The content previewed in the posts is expected to make its grand debut in the codebase either shortly before or just after New Year’s Eve—fingers crossed!
+The macros are still being lovingly polished and put through their paces with rigorous testing before they're unleashed upon a wider audience.
+Stay tuned, and rest assured, once all the local tweaks are ready to take their bow, I’ll be sharing an update.
+Cheers!

-Please make sure to test these macros thoroughly in your own environment before deploying them to production.
+Also please make sure to test these macros thoroughly in your own environment before deploying them to production.
 These are primarily experimental features that I have tested locally and within my development environment.
 As they are further evaluated and refined, I will provide individual updates.
 If you encounter any issues, feel free to report them directly to me or via the dbt Slack channel.
 Thanks!

 ## Enable in Your Project 🔌